jordansite/jekyll-vlog/_posts/2016-09-06-The-Brain-Game.md

 This is a constant battle between you and your brain.
 But how does the brain work?

-The brain works on reptition; has anyone told you "practice makes perfect"?
+The brain works on repetition; has anyone told you "practice makes perfect"?

 Then why don't you listen?
 There is an underlying cause for this and you are not the only one.